 - Autism support dogs

 - Fetal alcohol service dogs

 While emotional support dogs also bring comfort to their owners, they are not specifically trained to guide their owners away from triggering situations.
 These dogs are also not required to undergo specific training.
-Texas does not recognize emotional support dogs as service dogs, and the laws do not protect them.
+Texas does not recognize emotional support dogs as service dogs, and the same laws do not protect them.

 According to Texas state laws, service dogs and their owners have the following rights: